seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part19-Draft-Mode.md

 }
 ```

-This returns the user to:
+This removes the draft perspective and returns the user to:

 ```text
 Published Reality